emeryberger/web-programming/README.md

 - Students will learn and apply the connection between front-end and back-end
 - Students will learn and apply a RESTful web application
 - Students will learn and apply the fundamental construction of a modern complete web application

-### Required Text
-Zybook - Web Programming

-1. Sign in or create an account at https://learn.zybooks.com.
-2. Enter zyBook code: `UMASSCOMPSCI326BergerSpring2020`
-3. Subscribe

-The subscription is $77.

 ### Course Development Environment